schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 Then we'll build a customized Windows 11 image with Packer suitable for software development workstations.
 We'll use [Chocolatey](https://chocolatey.org/) to install some apps like [FSLogix](https://docs.microsoft.com/en-us/fslogix/overview) for user profile support and Visual Studio 2022 for .NET development.
 We'll also use a custom PowerShell script to install [Azure PowerShell](https://github.com/Azure/azure-powershell).

 Finally, we'll [schedule a GitHub Actions workflow](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) that runs the Packer build.
-We'll query Azure daily for a new Windows release and run Packer if Microsoft published a new version.
+We'll query Azure daily to check for new Windows releases and run Packer as soon as a new version is made available by Microsoft.

 As usual, [all the code is available on GitHub](https://github.com/schnerring/packer-windows-avd/tree/v0.1.0).